TheBuilderDAO/kafe/README.md

 ## What is Kafé?

 Kafé is a learning platform for developers to grow their web3 toolbox.
-Check out this short [frontend demo video](https://youtu.be/eYGO8irDl-g)!
+Check out this short [demo](https://youtu.be/eYGO8irDl-g)!

 ## Who's building Kafé?